 10. Your Baby Will Shed Their Skin

 Your baby is in amniotic fluid for roughly nine months.
 When they are on the inside, they develop an outer layer of skin that will peel off over a couple of weeks.
-This is why a baby skin care routine and baby skin care products are a must-have for all newborns.
+This is why a baby skin care routine and baby skin care products such as Gaia baby massage oil are a must-have for all newborns.

 11. They Don’t Have Kneecaps